-As with previous APOs the final product of the demand forecast is the hourly net energy demand forecast, on which resource adequacy and transmission security assessments are conducted, and is published as part of the Annual Planning Outlook.
+The final product of the demand forecast is the hourly net energy demand forecast, on which resource adequacy and transmission security assessments are conducted, and is published as part of the Annual Planning Outlook.

-As previously noted, new for the 2021 APO is the included publication of the hourly grid energy demand forecast in which the hourly embedded generation output forecast is subtracted from the hourly net energy demand for each hour in the outlook period.
-This new additional product of the demand forecast is being provided as a result of stakeholder engagement feedback from previous APOs and provides alignment with other IESO reporting and data including the demand forecast included in the quarterly Reliability Outlook.
+In addition, since the 2021 APO, an hourly grid energy demand forecast in which the hourly embedded generation output forecast is subtracted from the hourly net energy demand for each hour in the outlook period is now included in the APO supporting data.
+This additional product of the demand forecast is being provided as a result of stakeholder engagement feedback from previous APOs and provides alignment with other IESO reporting and data including the demand forecast included in the quarterly Reliability Outlook.